 So we spent the summer getting new card ideas and testing them to make sure we had 400 hilarious cards ready for you this Christmas.

-Thanks to the modern miracle of global supply chains, we now have a 400-card KinderPerfect game heading to the USA and Canada.
+Thanks to the modern miracle of global supply chains, we now have a 400-card KinderPerfect game in the USA and Canada.

-You can be one of the first to have the new, larger game when you pre-order the new game directly from us.
+You can be one of the first to have the new, larger game when you order the new game directly from us.
 You’ll also get FREE shipping on all orders to USA addresses.

-Our cards are headed to our warehouse soon and we’ll be shipping them out at the end of November.
-All orders will arrive by Christmas Eve, so you can celebrate the holidays with our bigger, better KinderPerfect card game.
+Our cards are shipping now and if you order by December 15, your order will arrive by Christmas Eve, so you can celebrate the holidays with our bigger, better KinderPerfect card game.

 Cards Against Humanity plays a creative prank on Black Friday shoppers every year on the day after Thanksgiving.
 Ever since we created our “Cards Against Humanity for Parents“: card game, we’ve been wondering one question: